daahyunk/Kingscadaai/replit.md

 - Added CORS configuration to allow Vercel frontend (https://wellintech.nuguna.ai/) to access Replit backend
 - Disabled static file serving in production (backend serves API only)
 - Reverted frontend error handling to original implementation
-- Deployment configuration: Autoscale with `npm run build` and `npm start`
+- Deployment configuration: Autoscale with `npm start` only (no build step, backend only)

 **2025-11-14: Initial Replit Setup**
 - Configured Vite dev server to run on port 5000 with host 0.0.0.0 for Replit compatibility